 Activities at the Senior Center can give some participants a reason to get up in the morning, while motivating others to look and feel their best.
 The Center’s services and programs encourage independence, while discouraging dependence on society.
 Through activities, we aim to give participants the opportunity to serve and learn, and to seek independence, dignity, and companionship.

 We offer many recreational programs to promote enjoying leisure time, facilitate social contact, reduce isolation, and improve personal-life satisfaction.
-Activities include parties, arts and crafts, billiards, cards, games, films, exercise, day trips, and various entertainment programs.
+Activities include parties, arts and crafts, billiards, cards, games, films, exercise, and various entertainment programs.
 Some programs involve nominal participation fees to cover supply costs.

 Professional speakers from local agencies, businesses, and hospitals are scheduled on a regular basis to provide educational presentations on a variety of topics, such as health, nutrition, legal issues, and services of interest.